Linear Batalin-Vilkovisky quantization as a functor of $\infty$-categories: Operads and Enveloping Algebras

 \begin{proof} It is a Quillen adjunction because weak equivalences and fibrations are detected in $\Mod(k)$.
 It is a Quillen equivalence for $\phi$ a quasi-isomorphism by \cite{HinichHAHA}*{Theorem 3.3.1} or \cite{SchwedeShipleyAlgMod}*{Theorem 4.3}, together with Lemma~\ref{lem:cofmodtensor}. \end{proof}

 If $\mathbf{O}$ is an operad in $\Mod(A)$, we can lift the model structure on $\Mod(A)$ to the category $\Alg_{\mathbf{O}}(A)$ of $\mathbf{O}$-algebras in $A$-modules:

-\begin{propn}[Pavlov-Scholbach] \ \begin{enumerate}[(i)] \item The category $\Alg_{\mathbf{O}}(A)$ has a model structure where the weak equivalences and fibrations are the maps whose underlying maps of cochain complexes are weak equivalences and fibrations in $\Mod(A)$. \item If $\mathbf{O}(n)$ is cofibrant in $\Mod(A)$ for all $n$ and the unit $A \to \mathbf{O}(1)$ is a cofibration, then the forgetful functor from $\Alg_{\mathbf{O}}(A)$ to $\Mod(A)$ also preserves cofibrations. \item Any map $f \colon \mathbf{O} \to \mathbf{P}$ of operads in $\Mod(A)$ gives rise to a Quillen adjunction If $f$ is a weak equivalence then this is a Quillen equivalence. \item Any map of commutative algebras $\phi \colon A \to B$ gives rise to a Quillen adjunction
+\begin{propn}[Pavlov--Scholbach] \ \begin{enumerate}[(i)] \item The category $\Alg_{\mathbf{O}}(A)$ has a model structure where the weak equivalences and fibrations are the maps whose underlying maps of $A$-modules are weak equivalences and fibrations in $\Mod(A)$. \item If $\mathbf{O}(n)$ is cofibrant in $\Mod(A)$ for all $n$ and the unit $A \to \mathbf{O}(1)$ is a cofibration, then the forgetful functor from $\Alg_{\mathbf{O}}(A)$ to $\Mod(A)$ also preserves cofibrations. \item Any map $f \colon \mathbf{O} \to \mathbf{P}$ of operads in $\Mod(A)$ gives rise to a Quillen adjunction If $f$ is a weak equivalence then this is a Quillen equivalence. \item Any map of commutative algebras $\phi \colon A \to B$ gives rise to a Quillen adjunction

 where $\phi_{!}\mathbf{O}$ denotes the base-changed operad $B \otimes_{A} \mathbf{O}$.
 This adjunction is a Quillen equivalence if $\phi$ is a quasi-isomorphism and one of the following holds: \begin{enumerate}[(a)] \item $\mathbf{O}$ is cofibrant, \item $\mathbf{O}$ is $A \otimes \mathbf{O}'$ for some operad $\mathbf{O}'$ in $\Mod(k)$, \item $A$ is an $R$-algebra for some commutative algebra $R$, $\mathbf{O}$ is $A \otimes_{R} \mathbf{O}'$ for some operad $\mathbf{O}'$ in $\Mod(R)$, and the underlying $R$-modules of $A$ and $B$ are cofibrant. \end{enumerate} \end{enumerate} \end{propn}